Tulsa teen making “remarkable progress” after brain injury during high school football game

 Union running back Keviyon Cooper had just helped lead his team to a double-overtime victory with perhaps his best game in his young career when he was rushed to a hospital in an ambulance.

 Due to his parents’ request for privacy, little is known about what occurred between the time the game ended and his sudden trip to the hospital.
 But, since then he underwent surgery to relieve bleeding in his brain.
 For many, this could be the start of a years-long struggle to recover.
+In such situations claiming compensation is important.
+Huge treatment expenses add to the pain.

 While Cooper is still not out of the woods, the early signs are promising.
 A press release said that while he remains on a rehab floor for treatment, he is expected to be released in the coming days – a remarkably quick turnaround compared to most who undergo similar procedures.
 Still, those close to him say he has “a long road ahead of him.”